apatel2025/Digital-Forensics-Tools-Scripts/README.md

 # Digital-Forensics-Tools-Scripts

-Basic and simple scripts for baseline comparison for logs, processes, etc.
+Basic and simple scripts for quick baseline comparison of logs,ongoing processes, etc.